Change-Point Testing for Risk Measures in Time Series: Simulations

 \subsection{Detection of General Change in Tail}

-We also investigate detection of general structural changes in the upper tail of the underlying marginal distribution.
-Although the relationship between power and the ``magnitude" of the change in the upper tail is not as simple as in the case of pure location changes, nevertheless, with Proposition \ref{P3} we will detect the change with high probability as our sample size increases.
-In our simulations, we study the detection of general structural changes in the tail using ES at the 0.95 level (in the upper tail past the 95th percentile), as discussed in Section \ref{S3p2}.
-We consider variants of the AR(1) and ARCH(1) processes introduced previously.
+We also investigate the detection of general structural changes in the upper tail of the underlying marginal distribution occurring at different points within the time interval.
+Although the relationship between power and the ``magnitude" of the change in the upper tail is not as simple as in the case of pure location change, nevertheless, with Proposition \ref{prop2} we will detect the change with high probability as our sample size increases.
+In our simulations, we study the detection of general structural changes in the tail using ES in the upper 5th percentile, as discussed in Section \ref{S3p2}.